 Before you get too excited, let's go over some of the stipulations of the tax code.

 First off, there is a deduction limit.
 For 2021, the limit is $1,050,000 (it can vary year-to-year, so always double check when filing).
 That amount phases out dollar for dollar when $2,620,000 of assets are placed in service.

 Businesses that spend more than $3,670,000 in 2021 will not qualify for Section 179.

 Equipment must be invoiced and placed into use in the 2021 calendar year.
 Do not wait until December 31st to pull the trigger.
 It'll be too late.

 With the current state of affairs (supply shortages, shipping constraints, etc.), it's even more important to purchase equipment as early as possible.
 Remember, you have to start using your equipment before 2021 ends.
 If you bought it in 2021 but you weren't able to receive it until 2022, you won't be able to write it off.
 Get the equipment you need as soon as possible.

-1. Equipment must be paid for upfront, with a finance agreement, or capital lease (operating leases do not qualify). *note that all of our finance options qualify for this discount, check them out here.
+Equipment must be paid for upfront, with a finance agreement or capital lease.
+All of our finance options qualify for this tax deduction.